kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ## Ready for Users!

 Howdy.
-YALA is in auper-early alpha stage.
+YALA is in super-early alpha stage.
 You'll find items marked as "FIXME" or hit with a strikethrough.
 These are placeholders to indicate that the functionality is not yet developed, but it will be soon.

 In the meantime, feel free to go around and kick the tires!
 Try: